 First things first parents... if you son and or daughter is interested in the military, before they even SEE a recruiter, remind them that what they should be inquiring about FIRST are the OFFICER PROGRAMS that are available!
 DO NOT let a military recruiter start talking about enlisted jobs, when he or she hasn't breathed a word of OFFICER opportunities FIRST!
 Warn your kids that recruiters are programmed to talk about enlisted jobs.
 Young people enlist into the military every year without every knowing that they actually qualified (or could easily qualify) to go in as an officer, which is sad.
-The worse part is you still hear knuckle heads spewing "my recruiter screwed me".. when actually they screwed themselves by not doing basic homework before signing the dotted line.
+The worse part is you still hear knuckle heads spewing "my recruiter screwed me".. when actually they screwed themselves by not doing basic homework before signing on the dotted line.

 * Take 3 months and study for the ASVAB just so you know it cold.
 If you can ace it after studying for a day or weekend, then goodie-gum-drops!
 However *many* people seeking enlistment can't and that's why I say 3 months. (warm smile) Then take the exam and get a GT (general technical) score over 110 (not hard, but a lot of folks don't make it!).
 Study the parts of the ASVAB that matter!
 Math/Science and Reading/comprehension/word knowledge/vocabulary... the rest of the exam has absolutely NOTHING to do with your GT Score, and has relatively little bearing on getting the "BETTER" jobs when, and if, they are available at the time you want one.
 Another important score for the "good" jobs is the ST score (skilled technical).
 Example: Nuclear Medicine/Radiologic technician requires a ST score of 106 at the time of this writing, and a wheeled vehicle mechanic needs a Mechanical Maintenance (MM) score of 92 OR the combination of an 87 (MM) and an 85 (GT)...
 Not apples to apples right?
-Here's the catch, research all the enlisted-to-officer programs, and the *** Army jobs that are comprised of people with higher median GT scores ***, and notice how many of those jobs or officer opportunities require a minimum GT or ST score compared to any other type of ASVAB score.
-The GT score, then ST are generally the most important score(s) on the ASVAB if you want the ** better jobs ** as defined by general consensus and common sense.
+Here's the catch, research all the enlisted-to-officer programs, and the *** Army jobs that higher median GT scores ***, and notice how many of those jobs or officer opportunities require a high minimum GT or ST score compared to any other type of ASVAB score.
+The GT score, then ST are generally the most important score(s) on the ASVAB if you want the ** better jobs or opportunities ** as defined by general consensus and common sense.

 SMART COLLEGE GRADUATE: "...ummm hold up there Mr. Recruiter.
 You say if I have 4 yrs of college then I can come in as an E4?
 Three enlisted ranks higher than those coming in with no college?"